 Level 6 of the programme presents students with the opportunity to interact with business leaders and owner managers in order to build an authentic overview and understanding of the challenges faced by businesses in today's economic climate.
 Students will develop insight into how organisations from different sectors are managed in response to various imperatives.
 At this level students utilise a business simulation to set-up and manage a new venture over the first 3 years of its lifecycle, thereby extending the experiential learning of new venture management at level 5.
 Core competencies in relation to creating and developing opportunities, business planning, business start-up, decision making, negotiation, people management and self management are just some of the skills that will be cultivated during final year learning activities.
 Students are able to specialise in specific aspects of entrepreneurial activity and management that are of particular interest.
 Specialisation is achieved by providing a range of option modules and the completion of an individual research project which focuses on an appropriate management issue selected by the student.

 120 credits at Level 3 entitles the student to a Foundation Certificate

 120 credits at Level 4 entitles the student to a Certificate of Higher Education

-240 credits at Level 5 entitles the student to a Diploma of Higher Education
+240 credits by the end of Level 5 entitles the student to a Diploma of Higher Education

-360 credits at Level 6 entitles the student to a Bachelor’s degree
+360 credits by the end of Level 6 entitles the student to a Bachelor’s degree

 The QAA Subject Benchmarks Statement for Business and Management 2015 has been used as a foundation for the design of this programme's content and outcomes.